 These contingent liabilities are recognized as part of allocating the cost of acquiring the assets and liabilities in the business combination.
 Subsequently they are measured at the highest amount of a comparable provision as described above and at the amount initially recognized, less any depreciation.

 Possible inflows of economic benefits for the Group that do not yet meet the criteria of an asset are considered contingent assets.

-4. Group structure
+4. The Group Structure

-The group structure of LAMPSA S.A. on December 31, 2014 is presented below as follows:
+The Group structure of LAMPSA S.A. on December 31, 2015 is presented below as follows:

-Func.
-Participating Consolidation Company Currency Domicile interest % Method Participation LAMPSA HELLENIC HOTELS S.A. € GREECE LUELLA ENTERPRISES LTD € CYPRUS 100,00% Full Direct NORTH HAVEN LTD \$ HONG KONG 100,00% Full Indirect BEOGRADSKO MESOVITO PREDUZECE € SERBIA 93,90% Full Indirect EXCELSIOR BELGRADE SOCIATE OWNED € SERBIA 80,33% Full Direct Equity TOURISTIKA THERETRA S.A € GREECE 50,00% Proportionate Direct MARKELIA ENTERPRISES COMPANY LTD € CYPRUS 100,00% Full Indirect
+F -marín Func.
+Demielle Participating Consolidation Εταιρεία Currency Domicile interest % Method Participation LAMPSA HELLENIC HOTELS S.A € GREECE Parent LUELLA ENTERPRISES LTD € CYPRUS 100,00% Full Direct BEOGRADSKO MESOVITO PREDUZECE € SERBIA 93,90% Full Indirect EXCELSIOR BELGRADE SOCIATE OWNED € SERBIA 80,33% Full Direct TOURISTIKA THERETRA S.A € GREECE 50,00% Equity Proportionate Direct MARKELIA ENTERPRISES COMPANY LTD € CYPRUS 100,00% Full Indirect